 Why The Well?

 The Well launched weekly services on April 7, 2019 at Hancock Elementary School in Chandler, Arizona, just 11 months before the COVID-19 quarantine began.
-The congregation has steadily grown since that time, almost entirely online since March 2020.
-We look forward to resuming in-person worship services and to building an online congregation comprised of members of The Well wherever they live.
+The congregation has steadily grown since that time and has more than doubled since returning to both in-person and online worship in July 2021.

 A growing number of people feel like they no longer fit in the type of Christianity they see in 21st century America.
 It is often:

 - Too unlike Jesus, especially in relationship to the marginalized,

 - Too enmeshed with “culture war” partisan politics, and